chain4travel/camino-docs/docs/partners/partner-config.md

 A hospitality supplier, e.g. a hotel chain, might offer the same services for consumption.

-A the same time, the tour operator might want to consume from an info provider:
+At the same time, the tour operator might want to consume from an info provider:

 - DestinationInformationService